View Document Text

 Our investment advisor representatives conduct at least annual reviews of client portfolios.
 A review may

-also be triggered when there is a change in client circumstances, major market or economic events, deposit
+also be triggered when there is a change in client circumstances, major market or economic events, a deposit

-accounts are analyzed by an advisor and the following areas are assessed:
+analyzed by an advisor and the following areas are assessed:

-sold based upon this ongoing analysis.
+upon this ongoing analysis.

-In addition to the reports sent by the custodian (such as Schwab), we provide our clients with Billing
+In addition to the reports sent by the custodian (such as Schwab), we provide our clients with billing

-Statements and Performance Reports each quarter.
+statements and performance reports each quarter.
 Our Privacy Policy is sent to all clients annually.

 Our advisors usually meet with clients at least once per year either in person, on the phone or via an online